 I'm Carol Siebert.
-I've been an occupational therapist for 24 years and counting.
+I've been an occupational therapist for more than 25 years.
 I LOVE being an OT.

 My views of occupation and of occupational therapy have been shaped by many things.
-I'll share three of those here:
+I'll share four of those here:

 1) My experience as a person with a chronic condition.
 Dealing with a health condition (and our frustrating health care system) should never get more attention, energy or importance than having a life!
 Living Life to It's Fullest means that managing a health condition is just one aspect of living life.
 As a person, a patient and as an OT, I know that.
 But it's clear that too much of our healthcare system is based on the assumption that being a patient-a compliant patient-- is more important than having a life.
 For me, OT is about living life while managing one or more health conditions.